orbeon/orbeon-forms-doc/Form-Runner:-Buttons-and-Processes.md

 [SINCE Orbeon Forms 4.3]

-Dispatch an XForms event by name to `fr-form-model`.
+Dispatch an XForms event by name to an XForms target.

 - parameters
-    - `name`: specifies the name of the event to dispatch
+    - `name` (default parameter): specifies the name of the event to dispatch
+    - `targetid`: specifies the event's target id,  `fr-form-model` by default.
+[SINCE Orbeon Forms 4.4]

 ### xf:send